agostontorok/agostontorok.github.io/about/index.md

 ---
 layout: page
 title: About me
-order: 6
+order: 7
 ---

 Hello, My name is Agoston Torok.

-I write here and on [medium](https://medium.com/@torokagoston) about leadership challenges and doing AI beyond the hype: developing statistics & machine learning solutions using software development (Lean, TDD) best practices to build maintainable software and useful products.
-I'm CTO at [Promaton](https://www.promaton.com/), changing dental treatment planning in the here and now.
+I write here and on [medium](https://medium.com/@torokagoston) about leadership challenges and doing AI beyond the hype.

-By the way, I was the creator of [The Data Department](https://www.instagram.com/tddcomics/), a cartoon series about data science and tech development and recently started board game development too.
+During working hours, I'm CTO at [Promaton](https://www.promaton.com/), changing dental treatment planning using AI in the here and now.
+Outside of work, I explore new technologies and art forms: I design [board games](../games), draw [comic strips](../comics), read a lot of [books](https://www.goodreads.com/user/show/78912108-goston-t-r-k) and research art provenance and authentication.

 That's it...